apea-aiken-batch-2/nollan_mint_ai/offchain/README.md

 ```
 ### Files Required for Running

-Create a .env.local file in the root of the project
+Create a .env.local file in the offchain folder of the project
  - add your Flux point API Key in this format :
  - FAL_KEY=[INSERT-APIKEY-HERE]